maratbn/RainbowPayPress/rainbowpaypress/readme.txt

   delete the table, and re-enable the plugin to create the table anew.
 * Entity name is now specified in the global RainbowPayPress configuration rather than in each shortcode.
+* Fixed bug with resetting configuration settings to empty strings.

 = 2.3.0 =
 * For better reliability and better server-side performance, loading the plugin's JavaScript logic